DP Pensions Ltd

 The options available are:

 • A pension commencement lump sum and a pension income.
-The income can be taken either as Flexi Access Drawdown, Capped Drawdown (subject to certain criteria outlined below) or an Annuity; or
+The income can be taken either as Flexi Access Drawdown (FAD), Capped Drawdown (subject to certain criteria outlined below) or an Annuity; or

 Can I get help with understanding my options?